1st Day of School is August 28th!

 I am honored to be the principal of Hiawatha.

 It is truly a privilege to be part of a community where parents, students, faculty and staff care for one another and strive to build positive relationships that support the academic, social and emotional growth of children.
 Please do not hesitate to contact me at 802-857-7736 or at firstname.lastname@example.org.

 With kindest regards,

-At 8:00 I would like to invite all parents outside on the front lawn for a meet and greet.
+At 8:00 I will invite all parents outside to the front of the building for a meet and greet.
 I will provide coffee, tea and some baked goods.
 This will be a chance for us to connect and mingle.

 Arrival and Dismissal

 Our school is opened and staffed beginning at 7:30 AM.
-The doors will be locked until 7:30.
 We will be outside until 7:45 on the playground unless it is raining, storming or below zero degrees.

 Kindergarten students are dismissed by the flagpole at 2:40 PM with their teachers.